 Are you a college student looking for a relevant research topic to explore?
 Do you find it difficult to figure out what you would want to pursue given the limited time you need to prepare your thesis?
 This article is for you.
+Here is a list of 10 college research topics to explore.

 What is a good research topic?